Architecture: Degrees and Careers for Military & Veterans

-- three dimensional representations using both electronic and manual methods.
+- 3-dimensional representations using both electronic and manual methods

 Associate Degree in Architecture

 An Associate Degree in Architecture will prepare students for a career in the field of architecture with a wide range of desirable skills.
-Students will be able to positive participate in a co-operative group learning environment.
+Students will be able to positively participate in a cooperative group learning environment.
 At the conclusion of a successful program, students should be able to produce a complete set of architectural plans that may be submitted for plan check approval.

 Jobs with an Associate Degree in Architecture

 - Building Inspector – Ensure that construction meets building codes and ordinances, zoning regulations, and contract specifications.
 Median Annual Salary: $61,000.

 GI Bill-approved Schools with an Associate’s in Architecture

 Ready to start your Associate Degree in Architecture?
 Check out these great programs available at our partner schools: